Dimethoxy/Plasma/README.md

 - Innovative "Girth" effect to add treble to your sound
 - Oscilloscope to visualize waveform shaping
 - Color-customizable GUI

-Plasma is licensed under GPLv3, and pre-built binaries are available for Windows and macOS.
+- Pre-built binaries for Windows and macOS.

 ## Donations
 If you have enjoyed using our software, please consider donating.